ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Do not pool virtual threads

 Creating a platform thread is a rather time-consuming process because it requires the creation of an OS thread.
 Thread pool executors are designed to reduce this time by reusing threads between executing multiple tasks.
-They contain a pool of pre-created worker threads to which `Runnable` and `Callable` tasks are passed through a blocking queue.
+They contain a pool of worker threads to which `Runnable` and `Callable` tasks are passed through a blocking queue.

 Unlike creating platform threads, creating virtual threads is a fast process.
 Therefore, there is no need to create a pool of virtual threads.
 If the application requires an `ExecutorService` instance, use a specially designed implementation for virtual threads, which is returned from the static factory method `Executors.newVirtualThreadPerTaskExecutor()`.
 This executor does not use a thread pool and creates a new virtual thread for each submitted task.
 In addition, this executor itself is lightweight, so you can create and close it at any desired code within the _try-with-resources_ block.